Kim Kardashian Posts First Photo On Instagram Since Paris Robbery — See Family Pic

 Omg!
-Kim Kardashian has made her triumphant return to Instagram, posting her first photo since her tragic Paris robbery back in October!
+Kim Kardashian has made her triumphant return to Instagram and Twitter, posting her first photo since her tragic Paris robbery back in October!
 Her new family photo is so adorable.
 Welcome back to social media, Kim!

 Kim Kardashian, 36, went radio silent on social media after her horrific robbery at gunpoint in Paris on October 3.
 But no more!
-After three months of staying off Instagram, Kim’s back, posting her first photo on January 3.
+After three months of staying off Instagram and Twitter, Kim’s back, posting her first photo on January 3.
 Captioned simply “family”, Kim’s photo is an adorable pic of herself, husband Kanye West, 39, daughter North West, 3, and son Saint West, 1.
-We can’t wait to see if she starts posting regularly again, and if she’ll begin tweeting and using Snapchat, too!
+We can’t wait to see if she starts posting regularly again, and if she’ll begin using Snapchat, too!

 Right before Kim posted her family photo, she riled up her followers by removing the “West” from “Kim Kardashian West” on her social profiles.
 That did not look like a good sign, considering the divorce rumors following she and Kanye.
 But almost as fast as “West” was removed, it was back!